abdullahemad12/Cranberry-Btree/README.md

 <b>1. cranbtree_t* cbt_clone(cranbtree_t* cbt);</b>

 Description: creates an identical clone to the given cranbtree.
 It will create a new cranbtree with new nodes and new entries in memory that will have the same structure as the given cranbtree.
+The function will not deep copy the objects being stored in the cranbtree but rather will copy the pointers over from the original.
+As a result, you will have to take care when freeing or manipulating this objects.

 Parameters: cranbtree_t* cbt: the cranbtree to be cloned.